The Bloody Sun: Plot summary

 The tower performs some mining experiments, only to have their claims jumped by the Aldarans.
 Austur believes it to be a Terran trick.
 They form a circle to identify the spy.
 It turns out to be Ragan, the weaselly man Jeff met his first night in the Trade City.
 Jeff claims vengeance, but the attempt to capture Ragan fails.

 Jeff decides to leave Arilinn, and Elorie, who has fallen in love with him, decides to go with him.
 The other members of the tower react with horror, indicating that Cleindori's work is far from finished.
 They go to the spaceport for safety.
 Jeff and Elorie marry, but are unable to leave Darkover for legal reasons.

 Elorie uses her Keeper's training to probe Jeff's memories of the death of his mother.
 He discovers that he is the son, not of Jefferson Kerwin, but of Lewis-Arnad Lanart-Alton.
 Kennard is his uncle.
 He also realises that Auster and Ragan are twins, the true children of Jefferson Kerwin, by Cassilda Lanart-Ridenow.

-The couple seeks help from Dyan Ardais, Elorie's half brother, to obtain an audience with Lord Hastur.
-Hastur admits that he should have done more to protect Cleindori, and her father, Damon Ridenow, saying he will not make the same mistake with Elorie.
+The couple seeks help from Dyan Ardais, Elorie's half brother, to obtain an audience with Lord Hastur, who admits that he should have done more to protect Cleindori, and her father, Damon Ridenow, saying he will not make the same mistake with Elorie.
 He listens to her story.

 Unable to contact Arilinn to warn them about the threat posed by the unsuspected link between Auster and Ragan, Jeff and Elorie ride to Arilinn.
 They are able to exclude Ragan from the circle and complete their task.
 Elorie is injured, but survives.

-Jeff tells the circle that the experience proves Cleindori was right – that matrix mechanics are a science, not a mystical art, and that a keeper need not be a cloistered virgin.
+Jeff tells the circle that the experience proves Cleindori was right – the matrix mechanics are a science, not a mystical art, and that a keeper need not be a cloistered virgin.
 Jeff remains on Darkover, now accepted into the families of the Comyn.